 The Admiral's order further specified that the rum should be diluted upon the deck and in the presence of the Lieutenant of the Watch and mixed in a scuttled butt kept for that purpose.
 The scuttled butt was an open (scuttled) fresh-water cask (or butt) on the ship decks from which the daily tot of grog was issued.
 So 85 years after rum was first issued onboard Royal Navy ships after the capture of Jamaica the daily tot ration became a right for every British naval seaman - a right that would last for another 230 years.

-Admiral Vernon was nicknamed 'Old Grogram' due to the waterproof grogram (a rough fabric of mohair and silk) cloak he often wore in bad weather, so the mixture he introduced became known as 'grog'.
-Lime juice and sugar was always made available for the sailors to add to their grog in an attempt to prevent scurvy, lending British sailors their 'limey' nickname.
+Admiral Vernon was nicknamed "Old Grogram" due to the waterproof grogram (a rough fabric of mohair and silk) cloak he often wore in bad weather, so the mixture he introduced became known as "grog".
+Lime juice and sugar were always made available for the sailors to add to their grog in an attempt to prevent scurvy, lending British sailors their "limey" nickname.
 Arguably, Vernon had created the world's first cocktail - the Grog.
 With it came the phrase, "Too many and you'll be 'groggy' in the morning."

-The British navy likes routine and tradition, resulting in many customs and phrases originating around navy rum.
-For example the ropes used to trim the sails were called braces and the 'main brace' was the largest and heaviest of all the rigging.
-To splice the main brace was one of the most arduous tasks on board ship, particularly in the heat of battle.
-As a reward for their efforts, the men that spliced the main brace were issued a double tot of rum.
-Thus to 'splice the main brace' became a euphemism for a double tot of rum and it became customary to always 'splice the main brace' before battle and after a victory.
+The British Navy likes routine and tradition, resulting in many customs and phrases originating around Navy rum.
+For example, the ropes used to trim the sails were called braces and the 'main brace' was the largest and heaviest of all the rigging.
+To splice the mainbrace was one of the most arduous tasks aboard a ship, particularly in the heat of battle.
+As a reward for their efforts, the men that spliced the mainbrace were issued a double tot of rum.
+Thus to "splice the mainbrace" became a euphemism for a double tot of rum and it became customary to always 'splice the main brace' before battle and after a victory.
 The ritual was always preceded by hoisting the flag signal to 'splice the main brace'.
-Hence the modern day meaning of the phrase is 'let's have a drink'.
+Hence the modern-day meaning of the phrase is 'let's have a drink'.

-As the navy became a more professional fighting force so the grog ration came under pressure and in 1823 the ration was cut in half, and then half again in 1850 to end up at a quarter gill (one eighth of a pint).
-By the 1950's only around a third of British sailors where claiming their daily rum allowance and with the advent of computer controlled systems and modern day warfare the issuing of a daily tot came under renewed pressure.
-Eventually the Admiralty Board conceded and ordered the last ever rations to be issued onboard British ships on midday 31st July 1970, a day that became known as Black Tot Day.
+As the Navy became a more professional fighting force so the grog ration came under pressure and in 1823 the ration was cut in half, and then half again in 1850 to end up at a quarter gill (one-eighth of a pint).
+By the 1950s only around a third of British sailors were claiming their daily rum allowance and with the advent of computer-controlled systems and modern-day warfare, the issuing of a daily tot came under renewed pressure.
+Eventually, the Admiralty Board conceded and ordered the last ever rations to be issued onboard British ships on midday 31st July 1970, a day that became known as Black Tot Day.